ru22-14/beauty-boutique/README.md

 <img src="static/media/product-management-mid.jpg" width="80%" align = "center">
 <img src="static/media/product-management-bottom.jpg" width="80%" align = "center">

-Once signed in as an Admin, a link in the Upper Navigation Bar under the Accounts section.
-This link takes the Admin to a form where they can add new Products.
+Once signed in as an Admin, a link in the upper navigation bar under the accounts section.
+This link takes the Admin to a form where they can add new products.
 There is the option to choose an image as well.

 On the Product Detail Page Edit or Delete buttons are also visible only for an Admin User.
-Admin can Update any information related to a Product by clicking the Edit button or can simply Delete it.
+Admin can update any information related to a product by clicking the edit button or can simply delete it.

-Admin can Verify an Email Address, can view or delete orders, Confirm or delete the Subscribers request and can perform other tasks as per requirement.
+Admin can verify an Email address, can view or delete orders, confirm or delete the subscribers request and can perform other tasks as per requirement.

 <img src="static/media/admin-site.jpg" width="80%" align = "center"> <br>